-Later, you get back to the train, the Turkish customs officers will check the train and may have a look at you and or ask something but soon you’ll be back traveling to Istanbul.
+Later, you get back to the train, and the Turkish customs officers will check the train and may look at you and ask something, but soon you’ll be back traveling to Istanbul.
 It should take another 5 hours to Halkali, where you leave the train and get the shuttle bus.
-In Meantime it’s finally time to get some sleep.
+In the meantime, it’s finally time to get some sleep.

-Roughly at 8 am you arrive at Halkali and the Steward takes you to the designated shuttle that will take you to Istanbul central station.
-It’s fairly quickly, taking about one hour to get there.
-At about 9 am you arrive at your final destination, Istanbul central station!
+Roughly at 8 AM, you arrive at Halkali, and the Steward takes you to the designated shuttle that will take you to Istanbul central station.
+It’s relatively quick, taking about one hour to get there.
+At about 9 AM, you arrive at your final destination, Istanbul central station!

 What to do in Istanbul?

-When arriving at Istanbul, we strongly advise you to proceed to the tourist office next to the station and buy the local public transport card.
-If you need to take a cab, make sure you chose one that uses the taximeter instead of negotiating the fare!
+When arriving in Istanbul, we strongly advise you to proceed to the tourist office next to the station and buy the local public transport card.
+If you need to take a cab, make sure you choose one that uses the taximeter instead of negotiating the fare!
 It’s always cheaper!
 Or maybe get an Uber.

-We strongly advise you to stay in Istanbul center, particularly in Sultanahmet!
-Sultanahmet is where some of the most famous landmarks are located and it’s easily accessible.
-It’s also full of hotels and guesthouses ranging all prices.
+We strongly advise you to stay in the Istanbul center, particularly in Sultanahmet!
+Sultanahmet is where some of the most famous landmarks are located and is easily accessible.
+It’s also full of hotels and guesthouses ranging in all prices.
 Feel free to use the box below to book your hotel!

 We suggest you try the Big Bus tours, available in Istanbul.
-They take you to all the best attractions, provide great information all with WIFI on board!
+They take you to all the best attractions and provide great information, all with WIFI on board!
 Click here to check it out!

-Finally, this is a long journey that goes through 3 countries in 2 days, so don’t forget to travel with insurance.
-The trip is fairly safe, but we never know what may happen!
+Finally, this journey goes through 3 countries in 2 days, so don’t forget to travel with insurance.
+The trip is relatively safe, but we never know what may happen!
 And whatever happens, it’s always better to be insured.